sigoden/aichat/README.md

 **AIChat is aware of OS and shell you are using, it will provide shell command for specific system you have.**

-### Role
+### Customizable Roles

-Customizable roles allow users to tailor the behavior of LLMs, enhancing productivity and ensuring the tool aligns with specific needs and workflows.
+Design personalized roles that modify LLM behavior to enhance your productivity and workflow.

 ![aichat-role](https://github.com/sigoden/aichat/assets/4012553/76004a01-3b29-4116-bbab-40b4978388f5)

-### Session
+### Context-Aware Sessions

-By default, AIChat behaves in a one-off request/response manner.
-With sessions, AIChat conducts context-aware conversations.
+While the default operation is one-off requests, AIChat can maintain context-aware conversations within sessions.

 ![aichat-session](https://github.com/sigoden/aichat/assets/4012553/1444c5c9-ea67-4ad2-80df-a76954e8cce0)

-### RAG
+### RAG Integration

-Seamlessly integrates document interactions into your chat experience.
+Chat with documents effortlessly.

 ![aichat-rag](https://github.com/user-attachments/assets/81b81409-460a-4aec-9e08-a3c3da5492d0)